scottwillson/dawn-patrol/README.md

 Roadmap
 -------
 * proper response headers for caching
-  * Cache-Control:public, max-age=31536000
-  * ETag (looks like express adds these)
-  * Last-Modified: Mon, 03 Jan 2011 17:45:57 GMT
   * Also in cached nginx responses
-* All dates and times should be in proper formats
-* Ensure time zones handled correctly when reading requests from master
 * All https
 * Add URLs like /people/2709/2014.json as those are the ones bots actually hit
   * Change to /people/2709.json?year=2014 ?